negativo17/ipu-camera/README.md

 - The buffers are **linear** NV12. `vapostproc` only imports **tiled** NV12 DMABuf, so it will not link directly — route conversions through `glupload` / `gldownload` (GL) instead of VA, as shown below.

 ## Commands

+Some sample commands using only the proprietary stack components.

 ### Headless sanity check (no display)